-Verreaux’s Eagle Aquila verreauxii has recently been upgraded to “Vulnerable” in South Africa due to decreases in range and abundance recorded by the Southern African Bird Atlas Project.
+Verreaux’s Eagle Aquila verreauxii has recently been uplisted to Vulnerable in South Africa due to decreases in range and abundance recorded by the Southern African Bird Atlas Project.
 Land use change, habitat loss and more recently, the development of the wind energy industry, all pose threats to this species.
 Initially, this project explored the ecology of Verreaux’s Eagles in natural and agriculturally transformed habitats.
-Generally regarded as a highly specialised raptor, habitat transformation was predicted to reduce availability of preferred prey species (Rock Hyrax Procavia capensis), resulting in reduced breeding productivity or increased foraging efforts.
+Generally regarded as a highly specialised raptor, habitat transformation was predicted to reduce availability of its preferred prey species, the Rock Hyrax Procavia capensis, resulting in reduced breeding productivity or increased foraging efforts.
 Contrary to this prediction, our research in the Cederberg and Sandveld regions of the Western Cape found that Verreaux’s Eagles are in fact diversifying their diet in agriculturally developed areas and their breeding productivity does not appear to be negatively impacted at the levels of agricultural transformation currently encountered by eagles in the Sandveld region.

 To do this we are using high-resolution GPS tracking technology to understand flight behaviour, habitat use and the associated risk of wind turbine collisions.
 Using GPS data from Verreaux’s Eagles we are building habitat use models that explore how territory holding eagles use the landscape.
 In particular, this will help us to understand how factors such as distance from the nest and topographical features influence their movements and the potential for wind turbine collisions.
-The aim is to incorporate these models within a user-friendly, web based interface for use by the wind energy industry to obtain a relative collision risk map of potential development areas early in the planning stage, thereby ensuring that wind turbines can be placed in locations that will minimise risk to flying eagles.
+The aim is to incorporate these models within a user-friendly, web-based interface for use by the wind energy industry to obtain a collision risk map of any potential development areas early in the planning stage, thereby ensuring that wind turbines can be placed in locations that will minimise risk to flying eagles.

 Impact of the project

 This project has added to our understanding of the ecology and habitat requirements of Verreaux’s Eagles.
-The primary aim of the ongoing work is to contribute to reducing future injuries and mortalities of Verreaux’s Eagles via wind turbine collisions throughout their range.
-This will contribute to the long-term sustainability of wind development within Sub-Saharan Africa and minimise the impact on one of the most widespread and vulnerable eagle species on the continent.
+The primary aim of the ongoing work is to contribute to reducing future injuries and mortalities of Verreaux’s Eagles due to wind turbine collisions throughout their range.
+This will contribute to the long-term sustainability of wind energy development within Sub-Saharan Africa and will minimise the impact on one of the most widespread and vulnerable eagle species on the continent.

 Dr Arjun Amar (FIAO, UCT)